resource-disaggregation/blk-switch/README.md

 We now will configure two types of remote storage devices at Target server -- RAM null-block device (/dev/nullb0) and/or NVMe SSD (/dev/nvme0n1).

 ### Target configuration
-(See step 4 if you want to skip steps 1--3)
+(Go to step 4 if you want to skip steps 1--3)

 1. Create null-block devices (10GB):